KathleenScriver/sweater_weather_fe/README.md

 * Next Iteration
   - User button to hide all three information boxes so the background picture can be fully viewed.
-  - User button so a new background image would be generated.
   - Ability to log in.
   - Ability for logged in user to favorite locations.